MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 #### Q4.
 Can data be extracted from on-premises installations of Microsoft Exchange or Skype for Business?

-No. Only Exchange Online, Skype for Business Online, and Teams are used as data sources of MyAnalytics data.
+No. Only Exchange Online, Skype for Business Online, and Teams are used as data sources of Viva Insights data.

 #### Q5.
-Can I ask that MyAnalytics user data be deleted and not stored?
+Can I ask that Viva Insights user data be deleted and not stored?

-Yes, you can delete and restrict the processing of MyAnalytics user data if required by law or when requested by a user, which supports GDPR data subject rights.
+Yes, you can delete and restrict the processing of Viva Insights user data if required by law or when requested by a user, which supports GDPR data subject rights.
 For delete data instructions, see [the third obligation of GDPR Compliance](privacy-guide-admins.md#gdpr-compliance).

    >[!Note]
-   >If a person opts out of using MyAnalytics, this action does not delete that person's MyAnalytics data.
+   >If a person opts out of using Viva Insights, this action does not delete that person's Viva Insights data.

 #### Q6.
-If a user opts out or is opted out in PowerShell, will they stay opted out even through upgrades of Microsoft 365 or MyAnalytics?
+If a user opts out or is opted out in PowerShell, will they stay opted out even through upgrades of Microsoft 365 or Viva Insights?

 Yes.
 Opt-out settings can only be modified by the user or the tenant administrator.
 They are not changed as a result of upgrades.

 #### Q7.
-Can an admin disable MyAnalytics at the tenant level?
+Can an admin disable Viva Insights at the tenant level?

-Administrators can configure the default setting for MyAnalytics at the tenant level for MyAnalytics.
+Administrators can configure the default setting for Viva Insights at the tenant level for Viva Insights.
 This can be overridden by the user, based on their choice to opt out or opt in.

 Administrators can also [Assign licenses to users](/microsoft-365/admin/add-users/add-users?preserve-view=true&view=o365-worldwide) to enable or disable access for individual users.
-If licenses are not assigned, the user does not have access to any MyAnalytics features.
+If licenses are not assigned, the user does not have access to any Viva Insights features.

+#### Q8.
+Can I see who in my organization is using Viva Insights?

+Yes.
+Microsoft 365 admins can see the Viva Insights activity report in the admin center.
+For details, see [Viva Insights activity](activity-report.md).